J-2 dependents are eligible to work in the U.S. as long as they meet certain conditions first.

 No. You can work on-campus or off-campus in any field of work.

-Submit the following documents to the USCIS Lock Box:
+Submit the following documents to USCIS:

 Be sure to photocopy your entire Employment Authorization application for your personal records.